3sy11/bollydog/README.md

 - [X] fix: adapters create logic
 - [ ] fix: SqlAlchemyAsyncUnitOfWork bug, pytest not pass
 - [ ] opt: websockets middleware
+- [ ] ftr: on 0.1.3, `command` can decorate a function to be a command implicit

 # TODO MAYBE